Shady Oak Cine

 By looking at this theater, you wonder how it got the name of Shady Oak.
 It is surrounded by nothing but concrete and steel buildings, but it started as an airdome shaded by oak trees, thus giving the airdome its name.

 An indoor theater opened next to the now long-gone airdome on May 3, 1933 with Eddie Cantor in “The Kid From Spain”.

 It was part of the Arthur Theatre chain until they went out of business, and then operated until its closing in 2000 by the Wehrenberg Theatre chain.

-For many years the Arthur Chain operated the Shady Oak as an art theater but when the Wehrenberg chain took over they changed to format to first run.
+For many years the Arthur Chain operated the Shady Oak as an art theatre but when the Wehrenberg chain took over they changed to format to first run.

 The building with its quaint and warm atmosphere was closed in 2000, and sat unused collecting dust for several years until it was demolished in November 2008.